rdlauer/articles/nativescript/webinar-3.3-recap/post.md

 We love having the opportunity to answer questions live during the event.
 If you're curious, you can take a look at the Q&A by checking out [#AskNativeScript](https://twitter.com/search?f=tweets&vertical=default&q=%23asknativescript&src=typd) on Twitter.

-We had some great questions, but this one stood out as being the most poignant:
+We had some great questions, but this one stood out:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/AskNativescript?src=hash&amp;ref_src=twsrc%5Etfw">#AskNativescript</a> Will SideKick support webpack?</p>&mdash; Josh Comley (@joshcomley) <a href="https://twitter.com/joshcomley/status/921026044748025856?ref_src=twsrc%5Etfw">October 19, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>